Skip to main content

 Operationalizing intelligence with sovereign infrastructure

-To mitigate the risks of vendor lock-in and acquisition, scaling companies must shift their mindset from buying AI tools to deploying governed agent infrastructure.
+To mitigate the risks of vendor lock-in and acquisition, scaling companies must shift their mindset from buying AI tools to deploying governed AI agents they own and control.
 The goal is to own the "brain" that processes your market data.

 The workflow demonstrated by tools like Manas - connecting a data source (SimilarWeb) to an LLM for analysis and an output generator for reporting - is replicable within a private, governed environment.
 By orchestrating these components through operations automation, organizations achieve three critical outcomes: